1312inc/Webasyst-X-iOS-Pod/README.md

 ## Author

-1312 Inc., hello@1312.io
+viktkobst, viktkobst@gmail.com

 ## License

-Webasyst Pod is available under the LGPL license.
+Webasyst is available under the MIT license.
 See the LICENSE file for more info.